-What is the difference between a Chiropractor, Osteopath and Physiotherapist is probably the most commonly asked question by potential patients.
+What is the difference between a Chiropractor, Osteopath and Physiotherapist?
+Probably the most commonly asked question, by potential patients.
 If you haven’t experienced any of the professions before, it really is mind boggling to know who you need.

 Yet your mum will say ‘oh no you must see my Physiotherapist’.

 So should you see a Chiropractor, Osteopath or Physiotherapist?

 At this stage you either take a leap of faith and book, or decide to take no action and remain thoroughly confused and in pain.